Sula-The-Light/AaDS/README.md

 *n % i == 0* checks if a divisor exists
 *i * i > n* executes optimization to stop at √n
 *i + 1* moves to next divisor
-If no divisor is found before √n, the number is prime.The function increases the divisor step by step and stops when it faces a condition.
+If no divisor is found before √n, the number is prime.
+The function increases the divisor step by step and stops when it faces a condition.
 This approach makes checking all possible divisors without using loops simple.

 ## Task 3 - Prime (2)

 ![Task 3 (2) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task3%20(2).png)

-It's just an example of a composite number
+It's just an example of a composite number.

 ## Task 4 — Factorial

 ![Task 4 ](https://github.com/Sula-The-Light/AaDS/blob/main/Task%204.png)

-The 4th task was the easiest one , because I just implemented a recursive function *Fact* using the formula n! = n × (n-1)! and it took me a short time to write everything.
+The 4th task was the easiest one , because I just implemented a recursive function *Fact* using the formula *n! = n × (n-1)!* and it took me a short time to write everything.
 The base case ensures the recursion stops correctly.
 This method reduces the complexity of repeated multiplication.

 # Part 2 — Sequences